hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_8_Level_Design_III_Arhitecture_and_Destruction.md

+# Procedural Generation In Game Design

-## Chapter 8 Level Design III Arhitecture and Destruction
+## Chapter 8 Level Design III Architecture and Destruction

-Windforge is a dieselpunk game which provides building functionality around the map.
-In this content it is logicall to use procedural content.
+Windforge is a diesel punk game which provides building functionality around the map.
+In this content it is logical to use procedural content.

 - Area definition and landmark placement
 - Playable world areas